Gabriel Archer: Catholicism

 After Archer's grave was discovered in 2015, some of the archaeologists who had found it came up with a theory that Archer was secretly a Catholic, based on the manner of his burial.
 Almost all the Jamestown settlers were known to be Anglican, and one of the motives for establishing Jamestown itself as a colony was to ensure that the Anglican Church would have a foothold in the New World, which up until that point had been dominated primarily by Catholic countries such as Spain.

 Archer's parents were at some point fined for not attending Anglican services because they were Catholic.
 In addition, Archer was buried facing east, which was then generally only the burial orientation of ministers so they could see their churchgoers on the Resurrection.
 Archer had also attended Cambridge, which was known at that time, according to James Horn of the Jamestown Rediscovery Project, to be a university with some Catholic presence.

 The piece of evidence that initially started the theory that Gabriel Archer was a Catholic, however, was a small silver box that was buried next to him.
 It is believed to be a Catholic reliquary that contains fragments of bones and a lead ampulla.
 Horn reports that the box was probably intentionally placed in the grave with him, presumably by one of Archer's fellow Catholics.
 However, the reliquary is not necessarily conclusive evidence, because at this time the Church of England was still shifting away from Catholic symbolism and Catholic practices were being repurposed for Anglican use.

 If Archer were a Catholic, James Horn and others have mentioned that that could provide a reason for his animosity with some of the top colonial leaders.
 Before this, some rosaries and crucifixes had been found at Jamestown, but there was no evidence that they came from Catholic settlers specifically.

+After disturbing Archer’s remains and the relics meant to accompany them in eternity, Historic Jamestowne has not reinstated the tomb and provides no explanation for this desecration.